Canon 1300D vs Nikon Z7

 Feature comparison: Canon 1300D vs Nikon Z7

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the Z7 has an electronic viewfinder (3690k dots), while the 1300D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the Z7 offers a wider field of view (100%) than the one in the 1300D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the Z7 has a higher magnification (0.80x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1300D and Nikon Z7 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 1300D has one, while the Z7 does not.
 While the built-in flash of the 1300D is not very powerful, it can at times be useful as a fill-in light.